void-linux/void-docs/src/config/graphical-session/kde.md

 If you wish to start an X-based session from the console, use [startx](./xorg.md#startx) to run `startplasma-x11`.
 For a Wayland-based session, run `startplasma-wayland` directly.

+## Dolphin

+Dolphin is the default file manager of the KDE desktop environment.
+It can be installed on its own by installing the `dolphin` package, or it can be installed as part of the `kde5-baseapps` meta-package.

+### Thumbnail Previews

+To enable thumbnail file previews, install the `kdegraphics-thumbnailers` package.
+If you want video thumbnails, the `ffmpegthumbs` package is also necessary.
+Enable previews in "Control" -> "Configure Dolphin" -> "General" -> "Previews" by checking the corresponding boxes.
+File previews will be shown for the selected file types after clicking "Preview" in Dolphin's toolbar.